niklasnson/TEN10-2017/TDDD12/kapitel1.md

 A primary index is an ordered file whose records are of fixed length with two fields, and it acts like n access structure to eeiciently search fo and access the data records n a data file.
 The first field is of the same data type as the ordering key field - called the primary key - of the data file, and the second field is a pointer to a disk block (a block address).

+  * Assumptions:
+    + Data file is sorted
+    + Ordering field F is a key
+  * Primary index: an additional sorted file whose records contain two fields:
+    + V - one of the values in F
+    + P - pointer to a disk block of teh data file
+  * One index record (V,P) per data block such that the first data record in the data block pointed to by P has V as the value of the ordering key F
+  * Why is it faster to access a random record via a binary search in the index than in the data file?
+    + Number of index records << number of data records
+    + Index records smaller than data records (i.e., higher blocking factor for the index file than for the data file)

+  * What is the cost of maintaining a primary index ? (if the order of the data records changes?)

 ##### Clusering Index

 ![17.2](http://i.imgur.com/bT651f3l.jpg)